HUMANITICS/ml-test/README.md

 - Explain how you would retrain the model over time.
 - Explain how you would evaluate the model over time.
 - Explain how you would improve the model over time.

+## Key Differentiators

+- The code is well structured and easy to understand
+- The notebook / repository is well documented
+- Best practices in Python are followed
+- Strong understanding of mathematical concepts in machine learning